Basics

 Summary

-- Tdap also prevents all three.
+- Tdap (tetanus, diphtheria, and pertussis) also prevents all three diseases.
 It is for older children and adults.

-- Td prevents diphtheria and tetanus.
+- Td (tetanus and diphtheria) prevents those two diseases.
 It is for older children and adults.
 It is usually given as a booster dose every 10 years.
-You may also get it earlier if you get a severe and dirty wound or burn.
+You may also get it after 5 years if you get a severe or dirty wound or burn.

 Some people should not get these vaccines, including those who have had severe reactions to the shots before.
-Check with your doctor first if you have seizures, a neurologic problem, or Guillain-Barre syndrome.
-Also let your doctor know if you don't feel well the day of the shot; you may need to postpone it.
+Check with your health care provider first if you have seizures, a neurologic problem, or Guillain-Barre syndrome.

 Centers for Disease Control and Prevention